 Speak to a Designated Safeguarding Lead (DSL) in school

-School has four people who will be available to speak to as a matter of urgency regarding the care of a child.
+School has two people who will be available to speak to as a matter of urgency regarding the care of a child.
 The DSLs receive regular training in order to be able to take action or give advice on a concern.
 The DSLs in school are:

 Kathryn McKinley (Head Teacher)